 Investors in certain countries may be subject to higher tax rates on distributed capital than on any capital gains from the sale of fund units.
-Some investors may therefore choose to invest in the accumulating (-acc) instead of the distributing (-dist,) unit classes.
-Investors may be taxed at a later point on income and capital arising on accumulating (-acc) unit classes compared with distributing (-dist) unit classes.
+Some investors may therefore prefer to subscribe to accumulating (-acc) rather than distributing (-dist, -mdist) unit classes.
+Investors may be taxed at a later point in time on income and capital arising on accumulating (-acc) unit classes compared with distributing (-dist) unit classes.
 Investors should consult qualified experts for tax advice regarding their individual situation.
 Any distribution results in an immediate reduction of the net asset value per unit of the sub-fund.
-The payment of distributions must not result in the net assets of the Fund falling below the minimum amount for Fund assets laid down by law.
+The payment of distributions must not result in the net assets of the Fund falling below the minimum amount for fund assets laid down by the Law of 2010.
 If distributions are made, payment will be effected within four months of the end of the financial year.